 The GPAC provided direction on the Draft GPAC Preferred Land Use Scenario at a series of meetings held on December 13, 2023, January 10, 2024, and February 14, 2024.
 At the March 13 and March 20, 2024 GPAC meetings, the project team presented a summary of the Committee’s initial feedback and the Committee further refined their recommendations on the Draft Preferred Land Use Scenario.
-The Planning Commission will review the GPAC’s feedback on May 7, 2024 and provide a recommendation to the City Council.
-The City Council will provide final direction on the Preferred Land use Scenario after considering community and GPAC feedback and the Planning Commission recommendation.
+The Planning Commission reviewed the GPAC’s feedback on May 7, 2024 and provided a recommendation to the City Council.
+On June 10, 2024, the City Council provided final direction on the Preferred Land use Scenario after considering community and GPAC feedback and the Planning Commission recommendation.

 The Alternatives Evaluation Summary Report provides information to help support your feedback on a preferred land use scenario for each of the five focus areas.
 The summary report provides a summary of the preferred land use scenario, explains the various channels you can provide input, and provides an overview of the pros and cons of each land use alternative.
 The Preferred Land Use Scenario will be developed through a robust community engagement process.
 The Preferred Land Use Scenario may be created by mixing and matching various features of each alternative.
 The City Council will provide final direction on the Preferred Land Use Scenario.